Blog

 It is difficult to know if alpha-gal syndrome is permanent or not, as it is relatively under-studied, and new cases are being reported globally all the time.

-In studies across Europe, the average person with red meat allergy was in their 50s, suggesting that it may be a life-long condition.
+In studies across Europe, the average person with red meat allergy was in their 50s or older, suggesting that it may be a life-long condition.
 Some individuals report only experiencing symptoms for a number of years following their tick bite and are able to consume alpha-gal products at a later date.

 More research is needed to understand if there is a way to condition the immune system to be more tolerant after sensitization to alpha-gal and why some people are more sensitive than others.